sahil99811/Zupay/README.md

 ## Project Overview

 The Zupay Blog Platform is designed to provide a seamless experience for both readers and authors.
 It utilizes AI to automatically generate summaries of blog posts, helping users quickly understand the content.
 The application also includes features such as a comment system, user authentication, search functionality, and trending content display.
+## Accessing the Application

+Visit the application at [Zupay Blog Platform](https://zupay-seven.vercel.app/).

+## Usage Overview

+### Authentication

+#### First-Time Visit

+- **When you first visit the website**, you will be directed to the Authentication page.
+- You have two options:
+  - **Login**: If you already have an account, enter your credentials (username and password) to log in.
+After logging in, you will be redirected to the Homepage.
+  - **Sign Up**: If you don’t have an account, provide the necessary details to create a new account.
+Upon successful registration, you can then enter your credentials to log in to the website.

+- **Token-Based Authentication**:
+  - After logging in, a token is set with a 7-day expiration time.
+  - Upon subsequent visits within the 7-day period, you will be automatically redirected to the Homepage without needing to re-enter your credentials.
+If the token expires, you will be prompted to log in again.

+### Homepage

+#### Trending Posts

+- The Homepage displays trending blog posts based on impressions.
+- The page features a slider showcasing a selection of posts.
+- Below the slider, the top 20 trending posts are highlighted based on impressions.

+### Navbar

+The Navbar is a common element across all pages except the Authentication page and includes the following options:

+- **Home**: Takes you back to the Homepage.
+- **Create Post**: Opens a popup to create a new blog post.
+- **Your Posts**: Shows a list of your own blog posts.
+- **Logout**: Logs you out of the application.
+- **Search Bar**: Allows you to search for blog posts by entering text and pressing **Enter**.
+The search results will show posts matching the entered text.

+### Viewing and Interacting with Posts

+#### Viewing Posts

+- Blog posts are displayed as cards.
+- Clicking on a post card redirects you to the Post Details page.

+#### Post Details Page

+- Displays full details of the selected blog post.
+- You can view and add comments.
+- Click the **Get Summary** button to obtain an AI-generated summary of the blog post.

+### Creating a Post

+#### Create Post Popup

+- Click on **Create Post** in the Navbar.
+- A popup form will appear for you to enter details for your new blog post.
+- Fill in the form and submit to create the post.

+### Managing Your Posts

+#### Your Posts Page

+- Click on **Your Posts** in the Navbar.
+- Your posts will be displayed as cards.

+#### Post Details & Deletion

+- Clicking on a post card shows the Post Details page.
+- You can delete your post by clicking the delete icon on the card.
+- A confirmation popup will appear to confirm the deletion.
+Only you can delete your posts.

+### Searching for Posts

+#### Search Bar

+- Enter text in the search bar located in the Navbar.
+- Press the **Enter** key to search for blog posts.
+- Search results will show posts matching the entered text.
+- Click on a search result to view the Post Details page.

+### Logout

+- To log out, click on the **Logout** option in the Navbar.
+This will end your current session, clear the token, and redirect you to the Authentication page.

 ## Features

 - **AI-Powered Blog Summaries**: Automatically generate concise summaries of blog posts using AI technology.